 Many specialized library resources are available to assist the researcher in locating references on specific topics.
 Search engines are information retrieval systems that search the Internet and electronic databases for websites, files or documents based on keywords or phrases.
 Meta-search engines query several other search engines and/or databases simultaneously, allowing the user access to broader resources by entering search criteria only one time.

 Some search engines specialize in health and medical topics (see Table 31.1).
-The National Center for Biotechnology Information (NCBI), which is part of the National Library of Medicine, offers an ...
+The National Center for Biotechnology Information (NCBI), which is part of the National Library of ...